 Created by Geoffrey Miller

-Los Angeles gumshoe TERRY TRAVEN was once a hotshot; a minor celebrity back in the sixties who specialized in tracking down the errant offspring of the movers and shakers.
-But business isn't as good as it once was, and so he reluctantly agrees to track down the missing son of a wealthy industrialist in 1981's well-received The Black Glove, which received quite a bit of good press when it first appeared, and an Edgar nomination for Best First Novel.
+Los Angeles gumshoe TERRY TRAVEN was once a hotshot; a minor celebrity back in the sixties who specialized in tracking down the errant offspring of the movers and shakers back in the day.
+But by the early eighties, business isn’t as quite as good as it once was, and the rent on his office on Melrose Avenue is due.
+So he reluctantly agrees to track down the missing son of a wealthy industrialist, in 1981’s well-received The Black Glove, which received quite a bit of good press when it first appeared, and earned the author an Edgar nomination for Best First Novel.

 Of course, author Miller might have been blatantly begging for favorable comparisons to the hard-boiled dicks of yesteryear… Traven calls his business the Black Mask Detective Agency.

-Despite all the good buzz, however, it appears there was never asequel.
-The rumour is that Mille, who worked as a pubic librarian for three decades, is now retired and working on his second novel.
-No word yet on whether it will feature Traven, but one can always hope.
+Despite all the good buzz, however, it appears there was never a sequel.
+The rumour was that Miller, who had worked as a pubic librarian for three decades, had recently retired and was working on his second novel.
+Alas, it never came to pass, and the author passed away in 2018.